Martin Koscelník

-Martin Koscelník (born 2 March 1995) is a Slovak professional footballer who plays as a right-back for Czech First League club Slovácko, and the Slovakia national team.
+Martin Koscelník (born 2 March 1995) is a Slovak professional footballer who plays as a right-back for Slovak club Zemplín Michalovce, and the Slovakia national team.

 Club career

-Koscelník made his Slovak Super Liga debut for Zemplín Michalovce against AS Trenčín on 18 July 2015, only to be replaced in the second half by Martin Regáli.
+Koscelník made his Slovak Super Liga debut for Zemplín Michalovce against AS Trenčín in the first match of the 2015–16 season, starting the match but being replaced in the second half by Martin Regáli.
 He played 87 matches in Slovakia's First League, scoring 15 times, before signing for Czech side Slovan Liberec under Slovak head coach Zsolt Hornyák in June 2018.
 During his time at Slovan Liberec, Koscelník played in the UEFA Europa League as well as making 96 appearances in the Czech First League for the club, in which he scored three goals.
 He became the ninth player to leave Liberec after the conclusion of the 2021–22 season, signing for Austrian side Rapid Vienna.

 On 29 August 2023, Koscelník joined NAC Breda in the Netherlands on a free transfer, signing a two-year contract.
 Koscelník made news after the club's promotion to the Eredivisie in 2024, swimming in the Breda harbour and climbing a lamppost.
 He played in 36 games across all competitions for Breda, but towards the end of his time at the club, found his playing opportunities limited, with just three appearances in the 2024–25 season.

 On 29 January 2025, Koscelník signed a two-year contract with Slovácko.